Florian Kraft

-Florian Kraft (born 4 August 1998) is a German footballer who plays as a goalkeeper for SV Schermbeck.
+Florian Kraft (born 4 August 1998) is a German footballer who plays as a goalkeeper.

 Club career

 Kraft made his professional debut for Fortuna Köln on 18 May 2019 in the 3.
 Liga in the 0–2 home loss against SG Sonnenhof Großaspach.

 On 29 May 2020 it was confirmed, that Kraft would join SV Schermbeck for the 2020-21 season.
+Already in February 2021 it was confirmed that Kraft would be moving to SV Sodingen for the upcoming season.
+In the summer 2022, Kraft joined Westfalenliga side FC Marl.
+He left the club two years later in the summer 2024.